 Known as ‘mountain oysters’ in Hokitika, New Zealand it begs the question…do sheep balls share the same slimy texture as oysters going down the hatch?

 Beating Cobra Heart

 You’re not a badass until you gulp down the freshly plucked, beating heart of a majestic cobra.
 You will leave Indonesia feeling like a snake god that has conquered the earth because it is believed that indulging in this practice will infuse the snake’s spirit into your own.

 When in Iceland during a special occasion or festival, prepare to cross “eat rotting shark flesh” off that bucket list.
 Yup, this rancid delicacy is prepared by burying a shark for six to eight weeks long (tummy gurgling yet?) and then curing the rotten flesh in the open air for two months…bon appetit!

 Stinky is an understatement when it comes to this Southeast Asian delicacy.
 Smells so bad, public consumption is banned.
 Think hot trash, stale vomit and rotten onions combined….but supposedly it tastes quite yummy.
 Hold your nose and take a nibble.

-I have a problem with the consumption of highly intelligent animal brains, especially ones that are closely related to humans, but nonetheless the practice of eating monkey brains is still practiced in China, Africa and south Asia to this day.
+I have a problem with the consumption of highly intelligent animal brains, especially ones that are closely related to humans, but nonetheless, the practice of eating monkey brains is still practised in China, Africa and south Asia to this day.